The management of civil parking enforcement within the County of Devon by the Council will:

 When a car has been clamped a PCN should be issued if it is parked in contravention.
 The decision to park in contravention was made by the driver before they were clamped.

-Although CEOs possess an exemption for parking when dealing with matters of enforcement, it is essential that the use of this exemption is minimised wherever possible.
+Although CEOs possess an exemption for parking when dealing with matters of enforcement, it is essential use of this exemption is minimised wherever possible.
 When making use of this exception a CEO should report the reason to their supervisor on return to base.

 CEOs should restrict their parking to residents’ bays, pay and display bays and unrestricted parking.
 A CEO may park on a yellow line to enforce against a vehicle parked in the same location only in extreme circumstances.